afzalrangrej/Data-Cleaning-MySQL-/README.md

 # Data-Cleaning-MySQL
-This is My First Data Project in MySQL.<br>
+This is My First Data Cleaning Project in MySQL.<br>
 In This Data Cleaning Project i mentioned every method to cleaning the data and its meaning.